California, Missouri: Education

 The California R-1 School District is unique in that swimming is included in the K-5 curriculum.
 It is also a part of the physical education courses in the middle and high schools.
 Swimming has been a part of the curriculum since the school district constructed an indoor olympic-size swimming pool in 1976.
 In December 2007, due to funding cuts for public schools, the city of California took over control of the swimming pool.
 In an agreement worked out between the city and the school district, the school will continue to use the pool during the school year for the students of the California R-1 School District.

 Aurora Montessori School serves pre-K and Kindergarten students.

 The Diocese of Jefferson City operated a catholic school, Annunciation School, in California until the school was destroyed by fire in 1982.

 There are seven post-secondary institutions located within 45 mi of California.

 Transportation

 Roads

 California is served by U.S. Route 50 and Missouri Route 87.

 Railroad

-Missouri River Runner runs through California but they don't make stops in California.
+The Missouri River Runner Amtrak service runs through California but does not make stops in the city.
+The closest station to the east is in Jefferson City, while to the west the next station is in Sedalia.